-John Hughes may have been many things to many people, but there’s just no denying that as a director his career had a hell of a lot more in common with Judd Apatow than Jean-Luc Godard.
-How any film critic that writes for The New York Times could call Hughes our generation’s Godard and get paid for it is beyond my comprehension.
+John Hughes may have been many things to many people but there’s no denying that as a director his filmmaking career had a hell of a lot more in common with Judd Apatow than Jean-Luc Godard.
+How any film critic who writes for The New York Times could call Hughes our generation’s Godard and get paid for it is beyond my comprehension.
 And as someone who was a teenager in the ’80s, I also find it deeply sad and frustrating.

 I’m unabashedly naive and extremely sentimental when it comes to my childhood in the 1970s, but the 1980s ignites a different kind of nostalgia in me.
 It’s an unpleasant nostalgia that took shape while my innocence was melting away and my teenage hormones were raging.
 That teenage rage has carried into adulthood and occasionally manifests into fits of anger like the one you’re about to read.

-It’s important to note that I’m not angry at John Hughes the man or the people who enjoy his films.
+It’s important to note that I’m not particularly angry at John Hughes the man even if I loathe his films.
+And I’m not particularly angry at the people who enjoy them.
 I’m angry at the absurd critical response to the director’s death and I blame a culture that conveniently forgets facts in order to build critical arguments.
 If the cultural pundits and film critics are to be believed, an entire generation bought what John Hughes was selling them.
 But the truth is much more complex than that.

 Hughes made films for mainstream America that resembled the Gidget movies of the late 1950s and early ‘60s.
-As a rebellious teenager I absolutely hated Hughes’ films.
-Hughes’ simplistic, Reagan-fueled, whitewashed, upper middle-class view of the world reflected everything that was loathsome about the ’80s in my mind.
-Hughes was a conservative baby boomer and a yuppie that spoon-feed my generation – so-called Generation X – the worst kind of ’50s nostalgia imaginable in order to make a buck.
+As a rebellious teenager, I absolutely hated Hughes.
+His simplistic, Reagan-fueled, capitalist driven, whitewashed, upper-middle-class view of the world reflected everything that was loathsome about the ’80s in my mind.
+Hughes was a conservative baby boomer and a yuppie that spoon-feed my generation, so-called Generation X, the worst kind of 1950s nostalgia imaginable in order to make a buck.
 His films didn’t speak to me at all since I had much more in common with James Dean than Gidget and John Hughes was no Nicholas Ray.

 I’m told in countless obits written about John Hughes that some segment of ’80s youth culture found comfort in the way that his movies portrayed teenagers as well as outsiders and malcontents.
 But if you were actually questioning authority during the ’80s it was impossible to identify with any of the faux rebellion found in Hughes’ movies.
 The man preached conformity over and over again.
-The so-called “outsiders” in Hughes’ films rejected other teens like themselves so they could date popular jocks or beauty queens.
+The so-called “outsiders” in Hughes’ very white and very safe world rejected other teens like themselves so they could date popular jocks or beauty queens.
 In other words, if you followed the social rules laid out by John Hughes you’d get a “hot date” for the school prom and be “accepted” into Reagan’s America.
-Reality check; the real teenage rebels and outsiders didn’t go to school proms in the ’80s.
+Reality check!
+The real teenage rebels and outsiders didn’t go to school proms.
 They also skipped detention.

-Of course many people did buy the American fantasy that John Hughes and the establishment were selling them.
-Many didn’t see the casual racism and sexism that was evident in many of Hughes’ most popular films.
-Some people clearly sympathized with the materialistic nature of his characters and I’m glad that so many have found some kind of joy in Hughes’ movies.
-But the fantasy world featured in John Hughes’ films was not representative of the ’80s youth culture that I came of age in and Hughes did not speak for me.
+Of course, many people did buy the American fantasy that John Hughes and the establishment were selling them.
+Many didn’t see the casual racism, sexism, and homophobia that was evident in many of Hughes’ most popular films.
+Some people clearly sympathized with the materialistic nature of his young characters and I’m glad that so many have found some kind of joy in Hughes’ movies.
+But the fantasy world featured in his films was not representative of the ’80s youth culture that I came of age in and Hughes did not speak for me.

 You won’t see any of that ‘80s reality represented in the films of John Hughes.